-- Appoint a SMA in accordance with requirements set forth in 20 CFR § 653.1084, and must employ an adequate number of Outreach Workers to meet the needs of Maryland's MSFW population;5 - Provide overall oversight and responsibility for the operation of the Wagner Peyser Employment Service and Employment-Related Law Complaint System in Maryland, including - - Working with SMA and LEAs to ensure centralized control procedures are established for the processing of complaints; and, - Maintaining a central complaint log that lists all complaints received by Maryland AJCs.
-The details of collected complaints must include: - ✓ the name of the complainant - ✓ the name of the respondent - ✓ the date the complaint is filed - ✓ whether the complaint is by or on behalf of an MSFW - ✓ whether the complaint concerns an employment-related law or Employment Service (ES) regulations - ✓ the action taken and whether the complaint has been resolved 6 - Ensure the system for capturing information related to intrastate and interstate clearance orders collects all of the following material terms and conditions of employment; 7 -
+- Appoint a SMA in accordance with requirements set forth in 20 CFR § 653.1086, and must employ an adequate number of Outreach Workers to meet the needs of Maryland's MSFW population;7 - Provide overall oversight and responsibility for the operation of the Wagner Peyser Employment Service and Employment-Related Law Complaint System in Maryland, including - Working with SMA and LEAs to ensure centralized control procedures are established for the processing of complaints; and, - Maintaining a central complaint log that lists all complaints received by Maryland AJCs.
+The details of collected complaints must include: - \checkmark the name of the complainant - \checkmark the name of the respondent - \checkmark the date the complaint is filed - ✓ whether the complaint concerns an employment-related law or Employment Service (ES) regulations

-4 This section of the CFR focuses on the Employment and Training Administration of the USDOL.
+6 This section of the CFR focuses on the Employment and Training Administration of the USDOL.

-5 In accordance with employment qualifications and conditions stipulated in 20 CFR §§653.107,108 and 111.
+7 In accordance with employment qualifications and conditions stipulated in 20 CFR §§653.107,108 and 111.